-Compelling and Rich Coffee // Cat’s Pajamas Blend
+Compelling Coffee // Cat’s Pajamas Blend

 It has been a really, really long time since the last time I tried a blend!
 Too long, if you ask me!
 Luckily the folks at Compelling and Rich Coffee are back at the Table with their Cat’s Pajamas Blend.
 This blend is 65% Colombia Finca Los Aples and 35% natural Yirgacheffe.